sathariels/sathariels.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Above showcases how i have linked our social media to our webstie as well as how i have used a loop in order to count how many articles we have.
+    Above showcases how i have linked our social media to our website as well as how i have used a loop in order to count how many articles we have.
 </div>